Music Production: Producing and Releasing Your First Song

 Don’t worry—music production setups can vary a lot.
 You don’t need tons of expensive gear to get started as a producer.

-But you will need a handful of key pieces.
-I’m talking about equipment like a computer, DAW and something to listen to your sounds.
+But you will need a handful of key pieces of equipment like a computer, DAW and headphones.

 I could list everything individually, but if you want the best advice for building a music production setup with any budget, go check out our Home Studio Guide.